kundaMwiza/fMRI-site-adaptation/README.md

-# Domain adaptation for agglomerative datasets: classification of the ABIDE dataset

 This code provides a python implementation of the second-order functional connectivity feature and domain adaptation approach described in our paper (url) for Autism classification on the ABIDE dataset.

 ## Download required packages